-US hits Venezuela state-owned oil company with sanctions
+US hits Venezuela with oil sanctions to press Maduro exit

 Valero and Citgo are among the largest importers of Venezuelan crude.

+Mnuchin said the Treasury Department also took steps Monday to authorize certain transactions and activities with PDVSA.
+He said Citgo assets in the United States will be allowed to continue to operate — provided that any funds that would otherwise go to the state-owned oil company be sent to a blocked account in the United States.

-But Venezuela is very reliant on the U.S. for its oil revenue.
+Venezuela is very reliant on the U.S. for its oil revenue.
 The country sends 41 percent of its oil exports to the U.S. Critically, U.S. refiners are among the few customers that pay cash to Venezuela for its oil.
 That’s because Venezuela’s oil shipments to China and Russia are usually taken as repayment for billions of dollars in debts.

-Associated Press writer Joshua Goodman in Caracas, Venezuela, contributed to this report.